o3de/o3de.org/content/docs/userguide/gems/builtin/emotionfx-animation.md

 ---
-description: ' Use the &emotionfx; Animation gem in your &ALY; project to enable the node-based character animation system. '
+description: ' Use the EMotionFX Animation gem in your Lumberyard project to enable the node-based character animation system. '
-title: '&emotionfx; Animation Gem'
+title: 'EMotionFX Animation Gem'
 ---
 # EMotion FX Animation Gem {#gems-system-gem-emotionfx-animation}